Farewell Concert in Germany- July 2012

 How much does it cost?
 How much can I expect to pay?

 You are responsible for the cost of airfare, traveling fees and membership dues, plus any spending money.
-In 2012, the cost of a plane ticket to Germany was approximately $1200.
-Travel fees and membership dues were an additional $250.
+In 2017, the cost of a plane ticket to Germany was $1,126.
+Travel fees and membership dues were an additional $774.
 In the past, people have taken $150 to $250 as spending money.
-The total cost of travel for 2017, not including spending money, is estimated in the $1600 to $2000 range.
+The total cost of travel for 2017, not including spending money, was $1,900.